Square-free polynomial: Yun's algorithm

 This is formalized into an algorithm as follows:

 The degree of $c_i$ and $d_i$ is one less than the degree of $b_i.$ As $f$ is the product of the $b_i,$ the sum of the degrees of the $b_i$ is the degree of $f.$ As the complexity of GCD computations and divisions increase more than linearly with the degree, it follows that the total running time of the "repeat" loop is less than the running time of the first line of the algorithm, and that the total running time of Yun's algorithm is upper bounded by twice the time needed to compute the GCD of $f$ and $f'$ and the quotient of $f$ and $f'$ by their GCD.

 Square root

-In general, a polynomial has no square root.
+In general, a polynomial has no polynomial square root.
 More precisely, most polynomials cannot be written as the square of another polynomial.

 A polynomial has a square root if and only if all exponents of the square-free decomposition are even.
 In this case, a square root is obtained by dividing these exponents by 2.

 Thus the problem of deciding if a polynomial has a square root, and of computing it if it exists, is a special case of square-free factorization.